Susan Holmes

-Susan Elizabeth Holmes-McKagan (born May 5, 1972) is an American model, television personality, and fashion designer.
+Susan Elizabeth Holmes McKagan (born May 5, 1972) is an American model, media personality, and fashion designer, and author who rose to prominence during the supermodel era of the early 1990s.
 She is the public face and founder of Susan Holmes Swimwear.
 According to an interview by Elsa Klensch on CNN, Holmes was called "The Body" by fashion photographer Steven Meisel.